javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ### Real-life optimizations

-As we've seen, in theory while a function is alive, all outer variabels are also retained.
+As we've seen, in theory while a function is alive, all outer variables are also retained.

 But in practice, JavaScript engines try to optimize that.
 They analyze variable usage and if it's easy to see that an outer variable is not used -- it is removed.